 So Paddy Power is here to explain everything you need to know about the fences at the Grand National, so you can better predict the next jumps during the big race and impress your mates with your knowledge.

 How many fences are at the Grand National?

-The Grand National consists of 30 fences over the 4mile, 2-and-a-half furlong course.
+The Grand National consists of 30 fences over the 4-mile, 2-and-a-half furlong course.
 Since its inception the race has been famed for being a gruelling steeplechase that only horses with the best stamina in the business can master.

 The fences are evenly distributed across the Grand National course and pose varying challenges to the horses.
 Some are the minimum height standard for National Hunt fences at 4ft 6in, while The Chair is the biggest fence at 5ft 2in.
-Water jumps and open ditches are also part of the Grand National course.
+Water jumps and open ditches also form part of the Grand National course.